dat-ecosystem-archive/docs/papers/dat-paper.md

 In addition to storing a historical record of filesystem metadata, the content of the files themselves are also capable of being stored in a version controlled manner.
 The default storage system used in Dat stores the files as files.
 This has the advantage of being very straightforward for users to understand, but the downside of not storing old versions of content by default.

 In contrast to other version control systems like Git, Dat by default only stores the current set of checked out files on disk in the repository folder, not old versions.
 It does store all previous metadata for old versions in `.dat`.
 Git for example stores all previous content versions and all previous metadata versions in the `.git` folder.
-Because Dat is designed for larger datasets, if it stored all previous file versions in `.dat`, then the `.dat` folder could easily fill up the users hard drive inadverntently.
+Because Dat is designed for larger datasets, if it stored all previous file versions in `.dat`, then the `.dat` folder could easily fill up the users hard drive inadvertently.
 Therefore Dat has multiple storage modes based on usage.

 Hypercore registers include an optional `data` file that stores all chunks of data.
 In Dat, only the `metadata.data` file is used, but the `content.data` file is not used.
 The default behavior is to store the current files only as normal files.
 If you want to run an 'archival' node that keeps all previous versions, you can configure Dat to use the `content.data` file instead.
 For example, on a shared server with lots of storage you probably want to store all versions.
 However on a workstation machine that is only accessing a subset of one version, the default mode of storing all metadata plus the current set of downloaded files is acceptable, because you know the server has the full history.